orf/homebrew-brew/README.md

 # orf/homebrew-brew

 This contains homebrew formula for some of my software.
+Compatible with Linuxbrew and Homebrew:

 `brew tap orf/brew`